Svetlana2912/git-2-homeworks-merge/README.md

 I like git

-My new text
+I love mom

-I am a student
+I have a dog